dwave-examples/3d-bin-packing/README.md

-# 3D Bin packing using CQM
+# 3D Bin Packing using CQM

 Three-dimensional bin packing [Martello et al. 2000](#Materllo) is an optimization problem where the goal is to use minimum number of bins to pack items with